 Science Connected Magazine is an editorially independent, non-profit newsroom producing open-access science journalism and scientific fact-checking for the global public.
 We work to increase science literacy and public access to reliable information.
+Science Connected is creating social justice by making information about scientific research freely available online so people can access and understand it.
 We are published by Science Connected 501(c)(3) in San Francisco, California.

-As a nonprofit, we rely on reader support to help fund our science news journalism.
+As a public charity, we rely predominantly on reader support to fund our science news journalism.
 We’re one of the few news outlets dedicated exclusively to peer-reviewed scientific research coverage, and we want our content to remain free and accessible to all.
 If you dig our mission and agree that important information should never sit behind a paywall, donate today to help support our work.
 Even a $1 will help.

 Science Connected journalists and scientists work together to deliver the latest scientific research in a format that everyone can read.
 We read peer-reviewed journal articles, ask questions, check facts, and write up the results.
 This publication is the product of a global group of scientists and science communicators, mostly volunteers, who are passionate about increasing public understanding of science and creating free and equal access to science education.
 Read our FAQ to find out how we keep this service free of charge and how you can help.